 When he is not making wine, Joe resides in Yountville with his wife Hannah, also an alum of the UC Davis basketball program.
 Together they enjoy cooking, reading, brewing beer and biking and of course, the sharing of fine wine with friends and family.

-*Offer valid until 11:59pm PST, February 19, 2018.
-Must use code WASHINGTON at checkout to receive 25% off and $1 shipping on all online orders. $1 shipping valid when ground shipping method is selected.
+*Offer valid until 11:59pm PDT, May 29, 2018, online only.
+Must use code BEAUTY at checkout to receive 30% off.
+Ground shipping included will automatically apply on orders of 12 or more bottles, when ground shipping method is selected.
+Star Shipping Members receive complimentary ground shipping on orders of $49 or more.
 Ground shipping not available to residents of AK and HI.
 Residents of AK and HI may call in for a special discount on 2 day shipping.
-Does not combine with other offers including wine club discount.
+Please note that the Cool Packs, Large Formats, Robert Mondavi Winery To Kalon Cabernet Sauvignon, and Robert Mondavi Winery I Block Fume Blanc are excluded from this offer.
+Does not combine with other offers including wine club discounts.
 Other exclusions may apply.
-Not valid on previous orders.
+Not valid on previously placed orders.

 You must be of legal drinking